Mapping toric varieties into low dimensional spaces: Upper bounds on the size of separating sets

-With an eye towards the last part of Corollary~\ref{cor-upperbound}, we study when the set of secant lines fills the secant variety of a Segre-Veronese variety.
+In case~(\ref{prop-secantBound2}) of Proposition \ref{prop-UBSV} the separating set satisfying the bound can be obtained by taking generic linear combinations of a generating invariant monomials.
+This is not true in general, as illustrated in Example \ref{eg-veroneses-example} above.
+A significant difference between the two cases is that the union of points belonging to secant lines is closed in case~(\ref{prop-secantBound2}) of Proposition \ref{prop-UBSV} but not in general, as for example for general Veronese varieties.
+With this in mind, we determine when the set of secant lines fills the secant variety of a Segre-Veronese variety.
 The following proposition is well-known in the case of Segre varieties; it translates to the fact that closest rank 2 approximation of a tensor is an ill-posed problem.